 Fig.1: Probability of dispersal of an individual as a function of geographic distance, in three different dispersal scenarios.

 Fig 2.
 FNR across all threshold and scenarios.
 There are no control experiment results displayed for FNR because there are no possible true positives in control experiments, hence no false negatives either.
 Those values are for samplings done at generations 100 and 101, i.e. right before and after the migration event.
-95% confidence intervals of the FNR estimates are displayed by bars.
+95% confidence intervals of the FNR estimates are displayed by bars. ### Je suggère d’utiliser des couleurs différenes pour les lignes correspondant aux trois valeurs de dispersal.
+Je suggère aussi d’écrire dans la légende de la figure les abréviations qui sont utilisées dans le texte: “low (L)”, “moderate (M)”, “high (H)”. ###

 Fig 3.
 FPR across all threshold and scenarios.
 Control experiments are shown with dashed lines.
 Those values are for samplings done at the 100 and 101 generations 100 and 101, i.e. right before and after the migration event.
-95% confidence intervals of the FPR estimates are displayed by bars.
+95% confidence intervals of the FPR estimates are displayed by bars. ### Traits et légende: même suggestions que pour Fig. 2. ###

 Fig 4.
 FNR from TGI tests performed between samplings carried out up to 9 generations before or after the migration event (arrow) when compared with sampling done the generation after the event for prior samplings, or the generation before the event for posterior samplings.
 95% confidence intervals are displayed by bars.

 Fig 5.
 FPR from TGI tests performed between sampling executed up to 9 generations before or after the event (arrow) when compared with sampling done the generation after the event for prior samplings, or the generation before the event for posterior samplings.
-95% confidence intervals are displayed by bars.
+95% confidence intervals are displayed by bars. ### Mêmes corrections et remarques que pour la Fig. 4. ###

 ANNEX A: Roger’s genetic distance